mattermost/docs/source/process/bug-fix-release.md

     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
     - Update the GitHub meta issue:
-       - Include a link to the changelog on the documentation branch
+       - Include a link to the Changelog on the documentation branch
        - Post comments to the meta issue with approved fixes for the next RCs
        - Update download links and testing server links to the latest RCs
     - After build is cut, tweet announcement that RC1 is ready (see [example](https://community.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw))
     - Generate a list of contributors for Changelog
 2. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs
-      - Space out the ordering of mugs over the next 3 weeks to prevent mistakes being made by the supplier.  i.e. If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next 3 weeks.
+      - Space out the ordering of mugs over the next three weeks to prevent mistakes being made by the supplier (e.g., If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next three weeks)
     - Update [Team](https://www.mattermost.org/team/) page with new contributors
 3. QA:
     - Confirm up to date with testing merged PRs and resolved tickets
-    - Confirm up to date with test updates and known issues in release testing spreadsheet
+    - Confirm up to date with test updates and known issues in Release Testing spreadsheet
     - Assign release testing areas to team members
     - After RC1 is cut: Update rctesting and CI server invite links in Release Testing spreadsheet
     - After RC1 is cut: Lock Selenium server to RC1 and begin running all Selenium IDE tests